carld20/carld20.github.io/essays/javaScriptRefl.md

 ## Initial Thoughts

-JavaSscript, the only coding language that always makes me think about a good cup of coffee to help me grind on projects.
+JavaScript, the only coding language that always makes me think about a good cup of coffee to help me grind on projects.
 With four coding languages now in my collection, I never thought this would be so much easier compared to the other three I have learned and worked with so far.
 Unlike C and C++, Javascript is not too heavy on data types.
 Working with this advantage allows me to think more about the coding problem than questioning myself "Should this be a 'float' or an 'int'?".
 Compared to python, Javascript's syntax is very easy to follow.
 Since I am more familiar with C and C++ syntax than python, I was able to learn the language pretty quickly.

 ## Room For Improvements